malomalo/sync-accounts/README.md

 SSH Key Managment
 =================

-These scripts allow you to manage ssh keys for users and groups of users
+These scripts allow you to manage ssh keys for users and apps

 ### Users

-User keys are placed in a file with the users name in the `users` directory.
-This file contains ssh keys for that user.
-Each line is one SSH key and blank lines are ignored.
+Users are listed in `permissions.yml`.
+Users are created and deleted on servers match the list in `permissions.yml`.
+SSH keys are retreived from github (user names are assumed to be the github usernames).

-### Groups
+### Apps

-Group files are placed in file with the group name in the `groups` directory.
-This file contains the names of users belonging to the group.
-Each line contains the one username.
-Blank lines are ignored.
+If an app user exist on a server the keys for the users listed under that app are copied over allowing the users to SSH and deploy the app on that server.

 Commands
 ========

-### Package

-To package the `users` and `groups` for distribution run the `ssh-package outputfile` script.
-This will generate a file that can be placed at a location where other clients can download.

-### Extract

-`ssh-extract inputfile outputdir` will extract the keys to outputdir.

 ### Install

-`ssh-install http://url/file` will download the file produced by `package` and go through all the system users.
-If the username matches one of the user files then the ssh keys will be placed into authorized_keys.
-If the username matches a group name all the ssh keys for that group will be added to authorized_keys
+`sync-accounts https://url/to/permissions.yml` will download the permissions file and sync the users.
+If a user is in `permissions.yml` that is not on the system that user will be created.
+If a user exist on the system but no in `permissions.yml` that user will be deleated.
+If an user with the name of an app exist the keys will be copied to that users `authorized_keys` file.

 Installing
 ==========